liip/LiipImagineBundle/Resources/doc/basic-usage.rst

-    Using an unsecured connection (non HTTPS) on your site can cause problems with caching the resolved paths for users, which can lead to the fact that users whose browser does not support WebP will serve a picture in WebP format.
+    Using an unsecured connection (non HTTPS) on your site can cause problems with caching the resolved paths for users, which can lead to the fact that users whose browser does not support modern formats will be served a picture in that format.
     You can fix this problem by changing the redirect code from 301 *(Moved Permanently)* to 302 *(Moved Temporarily)*.